-We based all of the above estimates on employees as of May, 2017.
+We based all of the above estimates on participants as of June, 2019.
 Over time, liabilities and cash flow will vary based on the number and demographic characteristics of employees and retirees.

 C. Description of Retiree Benefits

 Following is a description of the current retiree benefit plan: